 Are you guilty of immediately checking your phone when you wake up?
-It’s okay to admit it because, at LyntonWeb, we’re definitely guilty of it too.
+It’s OK to admit it because at Lynton, we’re definitely guilty of it too.
 But instead of feeling bad about it, think about how you can leverage the average person’s reliance on their phones to your advantage.
 In this case, we’re talking about SMS marketing.

 SMS marketing is growing in popularity for the reason mentioned above.
 And with its growing demand is its positive impact on businesses.
 Here are seven ways SMS marketing can help your company meet its goals.